Updated October 26, 2016

-Still, we know how agonizing travel planning can be.
-Making good choices about places you’ve never been can be an exercise in exhaustion.
-Fortunately there are tons of resources in the form of travel websites at your disposal, each one vying to be the best and prettiest of them all.
+At AirTreks, we know how agonizing travel planning can be.
+Making good choices about places you’ve never been can be an exercise in exhaustion, even when you’re making your plans with an expert travel consultant.
+Fortunately, there are tons of resources online.

-Plan Your Round the World Trip in 30 Days – A free, 30-day e-course from BootsnAll that walks travelers through all the intricacies of planning a long-term trip.
-They have the same course geared towards families, career breakers, and two more launching soon for students and parents.
+Plan Your Round the World Trip in 30 Days – A free, 30-day e-course from BootsnAll walks travelers through all the intricacies of planning a long-term trip.
+They also have versions geared towards families, career breakers, students, and parents.

 WAYN – “Where Are You Now” boasts over 20 million members.
-Essentially a crowdsourcing platform that allows you to share and browse other people’s trips to get suggestions for your own.
-Also a great way to document your trip.
+Essentially a crowdsourcing platform that allows you to share and browse other people’s trips or work with an expert to get suggestions for your own.

-Globetrotter – a useful tool that helps you connect with like-minded individuals and groups for international travel.
-Very slick user experience, now with a special RTW travel section!
+Globetrooper – a useful tool that helps you connect with like-minded individuals and groups for international travel.

-AirTreks Travel Blog – the official blog for AirTreks – articles, news, videos and information all concerning round-the-world and international travel as seen through the AirTreks lens.
+AirTreks Travel Blog – the official blog for AirTreks – articles, news, videos, and information about round-the-world and international travel as seen through the AirTreks lens.
 A great place to start.

 Matador Network – travel writing, commentary and reviews covering nearly all subjects travel-related.
 Articles submitted by a huge network of both readers and established writers.